FACTBOX-Swiss banks and the US tax crackdown

 CATEGORY 3, 4

 These Swiss banks have not engaged in criminal conduct or are deemed "compliant" under U.S. tax rules.
 They would receive a non-target letter and not face fines.
-Banks which have said they will do so include:
+Banks in these groups include:

 Vontobel